openvinotoolkit/open_model_zoo/demos/multichannel_face_detection/README.md

 This demo provides an inference pipeline for multi-channel face detection.
 The demo uses Face Detection network.
 The corresponding pre-trained model delivered with the product is `face-detection-retail-0004`, which is a primary detection network for finding faces.

-For details on the models, please refer to the descriptions in the `deployment_tools/intel_models` folder of the OpenVINO&trade; toolkit installation directory.
+For details on the models, please refer to the descriptions in the `open_model_zoo/intel_models` folder.

 Other demo objectives are: